-- 1. To begin, while in floor plan view, let's select Tools> Display Settings> Display Optionsand uncheck the Disp for both the "Terrain, Elevation Data" and "Plants" layers and click OK. - 2.
-In floor plan view, go to the first floor (you may be there already). - 3.
-Make sure Angle Snaps and Object Snaps are turned on. - 4.
-Zoom in on the back portion of the house. - 5.
-Next select Build> Deck> Straight Deck Railing 💹. - 6.
-Draw five deck railings as shown in the following image.
-The angled railings are drawn at a 45 degree angle to the others.
-Note that when the mouse is released, the room is assigned the Room Type of Deck and given a room label.
+- 1. In floor plan view, select Tools> Layer Settings> Display Options and click in the Disp to remove the checkmark for both the "Terrain, Elevation Data" and "Plants" layers and click OK. - 2.
+Make sure Angle Snaps and Object Snaps are turned on. - 3.
+Go to Floor 0 and Zoom in on the back portion of the house. - 4.
+Select Build> Railing and Deck> Straight Deck Railing 💹. - 5.
+Draw five Deck Railings as shown in the following image.
+The angled railings are drawn at a 45° angle to the others.
+For more information, see "Drawing Walls" on page 23. - The Status Bar at the bottom of the program window will state a wall's length and angle as it is being drawn. - Notice that when a room is created using Deck Railing , the room is automatically specified as a Deck and given a room label.